Mathématique: Chapter 5

 “And then what happened?”

-“That’s twice in two days.
+“That’s twice in three days.
 That we know of.”

 “A continuous tone, though?”

-“Yes.
+“Yeah.
 That’s what he said.
 A continuous tone.
-Do you think that means anything?”
+You think that means anything?”

 “I don’t know.
 Maybe.
 Probably.
 Yes.”